December is the best time of the year to gather with family and friends and have fun! Here is our simple Christmas bucket list.

 Read Christmas Books

 Christmas books are a great way to get everyone into the spirit.
 We have a few favorites this year!
-The Polar Express in an excellent book and movie, my 4 year old loves it.
+The Polar Express is an excellent book and movie, my 4-year-old loves it.

 It is fun to end the night with a nice warm drink!
-We love to have hot chocolate for desert or a nice tea that can help us stay warm and fall asleep.
-Our children think this is such a treat!
+We love to have hot chocolate for dessert or a nice tea that can help us stay warm and fall asleep.

 We have been baking cookies!
-My favorites are; Spritz cookies, Lacey Oatmeal and of course Chocolate Chip!
+My favorites are; Spritz cookies, Lacey Oatmeal, and of course Chocolate Chip!

 Kids love to do things themselves and decorating a cookie all by yourself when you are 2 years old pretty much means you are an adult!

 This was such a fun EASY craft, I recommend this to anyone who is trying to cut down on the amount of gift wrap they use.

 Open Advent Calendar

 We are using a LEGO City advent calendar this year and my 4 year old loves it.
-From the moment he wakes up he begs us to open the calendar.
+From the moment he wakes up, he begs us to open the calendar.

 Make Christmas Cards

 Every year we make Christmas cards for all of Emmett’s teachers.
 I think it is great to have children make their own cards because it means so much more than a card that anyone can buy from the store.

 Christmas Song Dance Party

-There are so many great songs to get you in the Christmas mood, and when we are bored we clear the living room and have a dance off.
+There are so many great songs to get you in the Christmas mood, and when we are bored we clear the living room and have a dance-off.

 If you don’t want a picture with Santa, it is free for your kids to go up and get a candy cane and talk to Santa.
 We usually visit every year even if we don’t get a photo.

 This is our Christmas bucket list, but I have made a free printable bucket list for you linked below.